fspaolo/makesite/index.md

     style.css      -- the CSS style of each webpage index.md       -- the text content of a webpage (Markdown)

-2) and run:
+2) Run:

     python makesite.py

 This will generate an `index.html` that you can display with your browser.

-Note that every time you make any modification you need to run `python makesite.py` again (that's what a *static* site means).
+Note that every time you make any modification you need to run `python makesite.py` again (that's what *static* site means).

 ## What it is

 `Makesite.py` is not a blog generator!
-If a blog is what you are looking for, there are a few dozens blog softwares out there. `Makesite.py` was developed with the following concepts in mind:
+If a blog is what you are looking for, there are a few dozen blog softwares out there. `Makesite.py` was developed with the following concepts in mind:

 * Extremely simple (very easy to understand and modify)
-* No installation required (run it everywhere)
+* No installation required (run it anywhere)
-* No configuration required (you provide a text file, you get an HTML page)
+* No configuration required (you provide a text file, you get a HTML page)
 * No templating language (just pure HTML, CSS and Python!)
 * All functions in one single script (that I can actually understand)
-* Navigation bar generated for you (customizable if you prefer)
+* Navigation bar generated for you (customizable if you want)

 If all you want is to simply put HTML content on the web (such as a personal webpage), then this might be the right tool for you.